jackmpcollins/magentic/README.md

 - The `Annotated` type annotation can be used to provide descriptions and other metadata for function parameters.
 See [the pydantic documentation on using `Field` to describe function arguments](https://docs.pydantic.dev/latest/usage/validation_decorator/#using-field-to-describe-function-arguments).
 - The `@prompt` and `@prompt_chain` decorators also accept a `model` argument.
 You can pass an instance of `OpenaiChatModel` to use GPT4 or configure a different temperature.
 See below.

-## Configuration
+## Backend/LLM Configuration

+Currently two backends are available

+- `openai` : the default backend that uses the `openai` Python package.
+- `litellm` : uses the `litellm` Python package to enable querying LLMs from [many different providers](https://docs.litellm.ai/docs/providers).
+Install this with `pip install magentic[litellm]`.

-The backend/LLM used by `magentic` can be configured in several ways.
+The backend and LLM used by `magentic` can be configured in several ways.
 The order of precedence of configuration is

 1. Arguments explicitly passed when initializing an instance in Python
 1. Values set using a context manager in Python